Frequently Asked Questions

 Where do I park?

-When you arrive in Glenmore Village, please use the signed parking bays along the main road (don’t turn left up to the Centre!).
+When you arrive in Glenmore Village, please use the signed parking bays along the main road (don’t turn left up the hill to the Centre!).
 We only have extremely limited disabled parking outside the shop itself.

 Will I definitely see reindeer on the Hill Trip?